sader04/lab1/README.md

 ![Daily Number of Reviews](screenshots/part%20AB%201.jpeg)

 **Observation:**
-The number of reviews increases over time, with clear spikes indicating periods of higher user activity.
+The number of reviews increases over time, with visible spikes corresponding to periods of higher user activity.
-This suggests growing adoption of AI note-taking applications.
+This indicates growing adoption and engagement with AI note-taking applications.

 ---